georgsmeinung/geogsmeinung.github.io/README.md

 (* = Not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)
+Feedback, bug reports, and comments are not only welcome, but strongly encouraged:

     AJ
     aj@lkn.io | @ajlkn

 Credits: